A Master's Student displaying a prototype light fixture

 A design first aid kit

-For some of you, the two-semester MA may serve as a sufficient introduction to design that you can use to augment your skillset, bolster your career in your native practice, or inform your studies in an adjacent field.
-For others, the MA may function as your first step toward deeper studies in design that will ultimately lead to a rewarding career in the field.
-You might seek to continue your education in our Masters of Professional Studies (MPS) in Design for Interactions, Masters of Design (MDes) in Design for Interactions, or PhD in Transition Design program.
-Note, the MPS is a two-semester program that is only available to our MA students.
-Courses required in the first year of the MDes program, except for Thesis Prep, comprise the curriculum.
+Some students find that our two-semester MA provides a sufficient introduction to design that augments their skillsets and their career in their native practice or informs their studies in an adjacent field.
+For others, the MA may function as a first step toward deeper studies in design that will ultimately lead to a rewarding career in the field.
+Students may continue their education in our Masters of Professional Studies (MPS) in Design for Interactions, Masters of Design (MDes) in Design for Interactions, or PhD in Transition Design program.
+The MPS is a two-semester program that is only available to our MA students.
+Courses required in the first year of the MDes program, except for Thesis Prep, comprise the MPS curriculum.
 The MPS offers you a practical and attainable means of developing a strong, forward-thinking design practice.
-You may also decide to pursue a course of study in areas such as business, human-computer interaction, or public policy; or return to work in your previous field with the advantage of design skills and perspectives.
-However you chart your path, we are confident that our MA will provide you with a strong design education that will inform your next steps and establish a positive trajectory for achieving your professional goals.
+You may also choose to pursue a course of study in areas such as business, human-computer interaction, or public policyor return to work in your previous field with the advantage of design skills and perspectives.
+No matter what direction you choose when charting your path, our MA will provide you with a strong design education that will inform your next steps and establish a positive trajectory for achieving your professional goals.

 Master of Arts in Design (MA) Curriculum